TomAndersson94/mobile_robot/readme.md

 # Mobile robot - readme under construction.

 ##
 A homemade mobile robot to experiment with SLAM and path planning.
+The project is still in its early stages.

 ## Important notes: